github/docs/content/apps/sharing-github-apps/making-your-github-app-available-for-github-enterprise-server.md

 ## The app code must be able to access the {% data variables.product.prodname_github_app %} credentials for the instance

-You app's code will need the credentials of the {% data variables.product.prodname_github_app %} that the {% data variables.product.prodname_ghe_server %} instance registered.
+Your app's code will need the credentials of the {% data variables.product.prodname_github_app %} that the {% data variables.product.prodname_ghe_server %} instance registered.
 It will also need the hostname of the instance.
 You have two options: get the credentials and hostname from the instance, or have the {% data variables.product.prodname_ghe_server %} customer host and manage a self-hostable version of the app.

 ### Get the credentials from the {% data variables.product.prodname_ghe_server %} instance